 - Endobronchial biopsy and brushing in asthma

 As it is seen in indications, bronchoscopy is mostly used for diagnosis and staging of lung cancer.
 This procedure, previously made with rigid bronchoscopes, is now performed predominantly with fiberoptic bronchoscopes.
 Rigid bronchoscopy, on the other hand, maintains its importance predominantly in the applications of therapeutic bronchoscopy.
-Indications are given in Table-2.
+Indications are given in Picture 2.
 As fiberoptic bronchoscopy (FB) applications are much more common in other countries as in our country, information about FB will be presented here.

 - Massive hemoptysis